typelevel/cats-effect/site/src/main/tut/datatypes/io.md

         try cb(Right(in.readLine()))
         catch { case NonFatal(e) => cb(Left(e)) }
       }
-      // Note there's no else; if cancelation was executed
+      // Note there's no else; if cancellation was executed
       // then we don't call the callback; task becoming
       // non-terminating ;-)
     }
-    // Cancelation logic
+    // Cancellation logic
     IO {
       // Thread-safe gate
       if (isActive.getAndSet(false))